-Under our Bylaws, the Board is divided into three classes of roughly equal size.
+Under our Certificate of Incorporation and Bylaws, the Board is divided into three classes of roughly equal size.
 The members of each class are elected to serve a three-year term with the term of office of each of the three classes ending in successive years.
-Pursuant to our Bylaws, the Board has fixed the current number of directors at eight.
-Luke M. Beshar, Kenneth T. Mills and David C. Stump, M.D., are the three Class III directors whose terms expire at this Annual Meeting.
-The Board has nominated Messrs.
-Beshar and Mills and Dr. Stump (collectively, the "nominees" and each, a "nominee") to serve until the 2024 annual meeting of stockholders or until their successors are elected, or until their earlier death, resignation or removal.
+Pursuant to our Bylaws, the Board has fixed the current number of directors at nine.
+Daniel J. Abdun-Nabi, Allan M. Fox and Alexandra Glucksmann, Ph.D., are the three Class I directors whose terms expire at this Annual Meeting.
+The Board has nominated Mr. Fox and Dr. Glucksmann (collectively, the "nominees" and each, a "nominee") to serve until the 2025 annual meeting of stockholders or until their successors are elected, or until their earlier death, resignation or removal.
 Each of the nominees was recommended for election by the Nominating and Corporate Governance Committee, and each such recommendation was approved unanimously by the Board.
+Mr. Abdun-Nabi is not standing for re-election at the Annual Meeting.

-Shares represented by signed proxy cards will be voted on Proposal 1 "For" the election of Messrs.
-Beshar and Mills and Dr. Stump to the Board at the Annual Meeting, unless otherwise marked on the card.
+Shares represented by signed proxy cards will be voted on Proposal 1 "For" the election of Mr. Fox and Dr. Glucksmann to the Board at the Annual Meeting, unless otherwise marked on the card.
 If any of the nominees becomes unavailable for election as a result of an unexpected occurrence, shares represented by proxy will be voted for the election of a substitute nominee designated by the current Board, unless otherwise marked on the card.
-Messrs.
-Beshar and Mills and Dr. Stump have each agreed to serve as a director if elected.
+Mr. Fox and Dr. Glucksmann have each agreed to serve as a director if elected.
 We have no reason to believe that any of the nominees will be unable to serve if elected.